jamesdanielwhitford/sentry-shopify/third.md

         buttonText.textContent = 'Try Again - Shipping Error';
         checkoutBtn.style.backgroundColor = '#dc3545';

-      }, 12000);
+        throw error;
       });
+    });
   }
 });
 </script>
 ```

-This implementation simulates a realistic ecommerce problem where shipping rate APIs become unresponsive.
+This implementation makes a real HTTP request to Shopify's shipping rates endpoint and uses AbortController to handle genuine timeout scenarios.
 Add some products to your cart and navigate to the cart page.
-Click the checkout button and observe the 12-second delay before the error appears.
+Click the checkout button and observe the 12-second timeout behavior.

 ![Screenshot of Shopify cart page showing the checkout button with a loading spinner and "Calculating shipping..." text during the 12-second delay](images/checkout-loading-spinner.png)